hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 - D = pipe diameter (in.)

-Previously published methods for calculating pipe friction loss of pulp suspensions gave a very conservative estimate of head loss.
+Previously published methods for calculating pipe frictional losses of pulp suspensions gave a very conservative estimate of head loss.
 The method just described gives a more accurate estimate of head loss due to friction, and has been used successfully in